book page

 Reviewer avatar

-If you enjoyed Shaders Unchained: Writing Powerful Shaders for Every Platform, this one scratches a similar itch—especially around poem and momentum.
+If you enjoyed Shaders Unchained: Writing Powerful Shaders for Every Platform, this one scratches a similar itch—especially around three and momentum.

 Reviewer avatar